 Reason - Obsolete

-When working a Bug that has been identified in UAT, Regression, or Warranty, there is a need to indicate when the fix has been promoted to MODEL for retest.
-The Bug Work Item assigned to field will be used for this indication.
+When working a Bug that has been identified in UAT, Regression, or Warranty, the first step is triage and identification of necessary corrective action for the Bug.
+The BSA leads this effort with support from Operations UAT, IT-DEV, and IT-QA.
+During this triage, the Bug Work Item should be STATE “New”, and the “Assigned To” field should be a BSA.

-During UAT/Regression/Warranty, after a Bug Work Item is opened, the BSA will work with IT-DEV to identify the assigned developer, and the Bug Work Item should be assigned to that developer.
+Once a UAT/Regression/Warranty Bug Work Item has bee triaged, and corrective action has been documented, the Bug Work Item should be “Assigned To” and IT-DEV resource.
+The Bug Work Item State should be transitioned to “Active”

 When the fix is promoted to MODEL, the developer should indicate this in the Bug Work Item by changing the assigned field to the BA that created the Bug in TFS.

 Therefore, for Bug Work Items in the UAT / Regression / Warranty phases:

+When a Bug is assigned to a BSA and in the New State, triage is being performed to establish necessary corrective action

-when a Bug is assigned to a developer, a fix is being investigated,
+when a Bug is assigned to a developer or IT-QA resource and in the Active State, a fix is being investigated,

-when a Bug is assigned to a BSA, a fix has been promoted to MODEL and is available for test
+when a Bug is assigned to a BSA and in the Active State, a fix has been promoted to MODEL and is available for test validation

 Defect Severity